munificent/craftinginterpreters/book/calls-and-functions.md

 We've already consumed the `(` token, so next we compile the arguments using a separate `argumentList()` helper.
 That function returns the number of arguments it compiled.
-Each argument expression generates code which leaves its value on the stack in preparation for the call.
+Each argument expression generates code that leaves its value on the stack in preparation for the call.
 After that, we emit a new `OP_CALL` instruction to invoke the function, using the argument count as an operand.